 In the pantheon of drunkards, the lewd and derogatory reign supreme.
 The cadence of inhibitions shed and how it betrays the guise of rationality is a curious sight to behold.
-Tonight, Valhalla is punctuated by the loudest of bellows, guffaws, shouts exclaimed like bloodlust rearing venom on virgin nerves.
+Tonight, the halls of Valhalla is punctuated by loud bellows, guffaws, shouts exclaimed like bloodlust rearing venom on virgin nerves.

 In the cusp of a new dawn, all sense seep through with every breaking.
 It all feels foreign now.
 And the excuse of being needed gets a tad too taxing.

-Held in dead to the world moments are an infestation of lies; where loose-lipped sentiments, slip-ups, empty assertions rule.
+Held in dead to the world moments are infestations of lies, where loose-lipped sentiments, slip-ups, empty assertions rule.
 I taste the stale and vapid come-ons, bitter and rancid as bile.
 And yet I smile – because it all feels juvenile.

 Perhaps alcohol is really made for the lonely.